enkogit/ESP32CAM_TASMOTA/README.md

-#BASH SCRIPTS
+#BASHSCRIPTS
-* few scripts that help out automating several processes *
+* scripts that help automate the boring stuff *